synfig/synfig/README.md

 ----------

 #### Debian/Ubuntu
-1. Download the appimage file from the website.
+1. Download the AppImage file from the website.
 2. Left-click on the file and select `properties`.
 Navigate to `permissions` and check the box that says `Allow executing file as program`.
 Finally, run the  file.

 For more information see https://discourse.appimage.org/t/how-to-make-an-appimage-executable/80.